Millionaires Express

-Millionaires Express (富貴列車, also known as The Millionaires' Express or Shanghai Express; released in the Philippines as China Warriors) is a 1986 Hong Kong western action comedy film starring, written and directed by Sammo Hung.
-The film co-stars Yuen Biao, Rosamund Kwan, Fan Mei-sheng, and Hwang Jang-lee.
+Millionaires Express (富貴列車 (Fu^{3}gwai^{3} Lit^{6}ce^{1}), also known as The Millionaires' Express or Shanghai Express) is a 1986 Hong Kong Western action comedy film co-written, directed by, and starring Sammo Hung.
+It centers on a disparate group of characters, including rival bandits, con artists, and ninjas, who converge on a rural town where a train carrying many wealthy passengers is stopping.

+The film is notable for its large, ensemble cast of well-known performers (many of them in cameo roles), including Hung, Yuen Biao, Rosamund Kwan, Kenny Bee, Peter Chan, Chin Kar-lok, Chin Siu-ho, Hsiao Ho, Hwang Jang-lee, Yasuaki Kurata, Yukari Oshima, Lam Ching-ying, Lau Kar-wing, Richard Ng, Shih Kien, James Tien, Eric Tsang, Cynthia Rothrock, Richard Norton, Yuen Wah, and Jimmy Wang Yu.

+Millionaires Express was released by Golden Harvest on January 30, 1986.

 Plot

-In Russia, Ching Fong-tin attempts to steal goods from Russian soldiers.
+In the Soviet Union, Ching Fong-tin attempts to steal goods from a group of soldiers.
 They catch him and force him to strip down to his underwear and dance for their amusement.
 He escapes by stealing the soldiers' grenades and blowing up the cabin with them inside.
 Ching is immediately caught by government agent Fook Loi, but escapes and retrieves his clothes.

 In Ching's home town, policeman Jook Bo and his allies set fire to a large building, as a diversion for a bank robbery.
 Tsao Cheuk-kin and his fire team race to the scene and save a fat lady and a blind woman.
 While the fire rages, the criminals rob the bank; two of them are caught and jailed.
 Mayor Yi gives a negative speech lamenting that there is no chance of recovering the stolen money; in contrast, Tsao encourages the townsfolk, and he is given the job of head of the town's security.

-A train is due to pass the town, carrying numerous wealthy passengers including Wong Kei-ying and his young son Wong Fei-hung, as well as three Japanese who are in possession of a stolen map showing the location of the Terracotta Army.
+A train along a Shanghai-Chengdu route is due to pass the town, carrying numerous wealthy passengers including Wong Kei-ying and his young son Wong Fei-hung, as well as three Japanese who are in possession of a stolen map showing the location of the Terracotta Army.
 A group of bandits conspire to steal the map; separately, Jook Bo's criminal group plan to board the train.
 Ching's ambition is to bring money into the town, so he intends to force the train to stop at the town by blowing up the tracks with dynamite.
 Ching recruits a group of women, (Note: A scene introducing these characters as prostitutes is present in the 97 minute Hong Kong cut, but omitted from the 101 minute extended ("international") cut of the film.) including Chi and Siu-hon, and they clean up and redress a hotel.
 When questioned by Tsao, the women claim to be make-up artists.
 (Note: Scenes in which Tsao questions the women at the hotel, and in which Chi flirts with Tsao, are present in the 101 minute extended cut but are omitted from the 97 minute Hong Kong cut.)